NFL: 10 Teams That May Never Win a Super Bowl

 5. Minnesota Vikings

 The Vikings came up short in three Super Bowls during the ’70s and have failed to make an appearance since.
 As it currently stands, Minnesota is somewhat stuck in limbo.
 They have an extremely talented (and young) defense.
 But with their holes on offense, the Vikings will struggle to win more than eight or nine games in a single season.
-Adrian Peterson is gone, Teddy Bridgewater is hurt, and at the end of the day, we just don’t see Sam Bradford ever guiding this team to a Super Bowl appearance.
+Adrian Peterson is gone, and at the end of the day, we just don’t see Sam Bradford ever guiding this team to a Super Bowl appearance.
 Sadly, the Vikings are still a long way away from being a bona fide contender in the NFC.

 6. Jacksonville Jaguars